Hardware & Physical Computing

 |Objective||To understand processors, sensors, and actuators.
 Having hands-on experience with building a small computer, programming an Arduino, interfacing physical devices, and using this in a physical installation.|

 |Teacher(s)||Paul Jansen Klomp, additional class by Maarten Lamers|

 |Number of Classes||8|

 This course introduces physical computing and interfacing via the Arduino open-source hardware platform.
-Arduino's are inexpensive and popular micro-controller boards.
-Students learn to build their own Arduino board and must then apply it in a creative computing project — they must build an interactive installation or robot.
-Read more about Arduino at www.arduino.cc.
+Arduino’s are inexpensive and popular micro-controller boards.
+Students learn to build their own Arduino board, to connect sensors and actuators, to program the Arduino, and must then apply it in a creative computing project — they must build an interactive installation or robot.

 View the "This is Arduino" page that is used in this course.